-At its meeting on October 9, the Greenbelt City Council considered its position on various projects of city interest on the state's latest transportation program and legislative requests for local and bi-county bills.
-Transportation The city received a copy of the Maryland Draft Consolidated Transportation Program (CTP) for Fiscal Years 2007-2012, which has a budget of approximately \$13 billion.
-Presentation of the CTP began at consultation meetings in late September with the meeting closest to Greenbelt occurring on October 11.
-Mayor Judith Davis remarked that there is limited opportunity for input at Several of the numerous projects on the CTP are of specific interest to the City of Greenbelt due to the nature of the project or its proximity to the city.
+What Goes On 8 p.m., Regular City Council Meeting, Municipal Building (Live 7:30 p.m., Senior Citizen Advisory Committee Meeting, Commu- 6 p.m., Peace Month Workshop on Prejudice Reduction, Commu- 9 a.m. to noon, Electronics Recycling, Public Works Yard, 555 8 p.m., City Council Worksession, Forest Preserve Task Force Several of the numerous projects on the CTP are of specific interest to the City of Greenbelt due to the nature of the project or its proximity to the city.
 Council agreed to send the Maryland Department of Transportation a letter restating the city's objection to building the Inter-County Connector (ICC), a priority initiative for the state and the extension and widening of Kenilworth Avenue (Md.
 Rt.
 201).
-The latter proj- The letter will also express council's concerns about the University of Maryland Connector Road which would provide improved access between the Beltway and the College Park campus.
+The latter project received no funding in the Fiscal Year 2006 budget but it now has about \$1.1 million budgeted for project planning in Fiscal Year 2007 and Fiscal Year 2008. campus.
 Project planning is reported to be underway for this project.
 Council also agreed to follow the recommendation of staff to request that funding allocated to the Kenilworth Avenue and U.M.
 Connector Road projects be redirected to the U.S. 1 Improvement Project, which the city supports, with this project being moved up in priority.
 Project planning has been completed to reconstruct Baltimore Avenue from College Avenue to Sunnyside Avenue but no additional funds have been allocated to take the project into the design phase.
-Council will support the City of College Park in getting this project to move forward.
-The letter will state the city's desire for designation of funds to improve transit throughout the metropolitan region and more funding for the Sound Barrier Program.
+Council will support the City of College Park in getting this project to The letter will state the city's desire for designation of funds to improve transit throughout the metropolitan region and more funding for the Sound Barrier Program.
 It will also state support for the Purple Line extension of the Metro system, which would connect Bethesda and New Carrollton Metro stations.
-Approximately \$12.3 million has been allocated to the vears.
+Approximately \$12.3 million has been allocated to the See COUNCIL, page 8 move forward.